olga-in-clouds/sec_engineering_exercises/week2/README.md

 ```
     gcc -g -o vuln vuln_s.c -m32 -fno-stack-protector -z execstack -fno-PIE -no-pie -g
 ```
-or (Im not sure this worked for me)
+or (Im not sure this worked for me, this doesn't work for me now so better to use the above)
 ```
    gcc -g -o vuln vuln_s.c $CFLAGS
 ```
 4. Execute the file to ensure its working
 ```